opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/os_management/how_can_i_install_a_gui_on_an_ecs_running_ubuntu.rst

 #.
 Log in to the ECS using VNC provided on the management console and log in to the GUI desktop using the member account created in :ref:`5 <en-us_topic_0155136016__li2361413175614>` or the **root** account.

    -  For Ubuntu 20.04 OS, you need to use the member account to log in to the GUI desktop.
-   -  For GPU-accelerated ECSs, you also need to :ref:`configure X Server, x11vnc, and ligthdm <en-us_topic_0155136016__section017703513556>`.
+   -  For GPU-accelerated ECSs, you also need to :ref:`configure X Server, x11vnc, and lightdm <en-us_topic_0155136016__section017703513556>`.

 .. _en-us_topic_0155136016__section017703513556:

-(Optional) Configuring X Server, x11vnc, and ligthdm
+(Optional) Configuring X Server, x11vnc, and lightdm
 ----------------------------------------------------

-For GPU-accelerated ECSs, you need to configure X Server, x11vnc, and ligthdm when installing a GUI.
+For GPU-accelerated ECSs, you need to configure X Server, x11vnc, and lightdm when installing a GUI.

 #.
 Remotely log in to the ECS.